rsksmart/RSKIPs/IPs/RSKIP0.md

 ## What is a RSKIP?

 RSKIP stands for RSK Improvement Proposal.
-A RSKIP is a design document providing information to the RSK community, or describing a new feature for RSK or its processes or environment.The RSKIP should provide a consise technical specification of the feature and a rationale for the feature.
+A RSKIP is a design document providing information to the RSK community describing a new feature for RSK, its processes, or its environment.
+The RSKIP should provide a concise technical specification of the feature and a rationale for the feature.
+The RSKIP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## RSKIP Rational

-We intend RSKIPs to be the primary mechanisms for proposing new features, for collecting community input on an issue, and for documenting the design decisions that have gone into RSK.
+We intend RSKIPs to be the primary mechanism for proposing new features, collecting community input on an issue, and for documenting the design decisions that have gone into RSK.
 Because the RSKIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

-For RSK implementers, RSKs are a convenient way to track the progress of their implementation.
-Ideally each implementation maintainer would list the RSKIPs that they have implemented.
+For RSK implementers, RSKIPs are a convenient way to track the progress and compatibility of their implementation.
+Ideally, each implementation maintainer would list the RSKIPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.

 ## RSKIP Types

 There are three types of RSKIP:

--	A **Standard Track RSKIP** describes any change that affects most or all RSK implementation, such as a change to the network protocol, a change in block or transaction validity rules, or any chance or addition that affects the interoperability of applications using RSK.
-Furthermore Standard RSKIPS can be broken down into the following categories.
+-	A **Standard Track RSKIP** describes any change that affects most or all RSK implementation.
+This can be a change to a network protocol, a change in block or transaction validity rules, or any change or addition that affects the interoperability of applications using RSK.
+Furthermore, Standards Track RSKIPs can be broken down into the following categories.
-	* **CORE** - CORE, consensus related
+	* **CORE** - Consensus related
 	* **Node** - Related to node manager interfaces, such as RPC
-	* **Net** - related to p2p networking
+	* **Net** - Related to p2p networking
 	* **UI** - User Interface
 	* **2nd** - 2nd layer protocols, such as off-chain payment channels
 	* **DApp** - Dapp application interfaces
-- An **Informational RSKIP** describes a RSK design issue, or provides general guidelines or information to the RSK community, but does not propose a new feature.
-Informational RSKIPs do not necessarily represent a RSK community consensus or recommendation, so users and implementors are free to ignore Informational RSKIPs or follow their advice.
+- An **Informational RSKIP** describes an RSK design issue, or provides general guidelines or information to the RSK community, but does not propose a new feature.
+Informational RSKIPs do not necessarily represent an RSK community consensus or recommendation, so users and implementers are free to ignore Informational RSKIPs or follow their advice.
-- A **Process RSKIP** describes a process surrounding RSK, or proposes a change to (or an event in) a process.
-Process RSKIPS are like Standards Track RSKIPs but apply to areas other than the RSK protocol itself.
-They may propose an implementation, but not to RSK's codebase; they often require community consensus; unlike Informational RSKIPs, they are more than recommendations, and users are typically not free to ignore them.
+- A **Process RSKIP** describes a process surrounding RSK or proposes a change to (or an event in) a process.
+Process RSKIPs are like Standards-Track RSKIPs but they apply to areas other than the RSK protocol itself.
+They may propose an implementation, but not to RSK's codebase; they often require community consensus.
+Unlike Informational RSKIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in RSK development.
-Any meta-RSK is also considered a Process RSK.

 ## RSKIP purpose terms

-Describes what aspects of RSK improves
+Describes what aspects of RSK will improve

 * **Sca** - an RSKIP that improves scalability
 * **Usa** - an RSKIP that improves usability
-* **Fair** - an RSKIP that has improves fairness
+* **Fair** - an RSKIP that improves fairness
-* **Sec** - an RSKIP that that improves security
+* **Sec** - an RSKIP that improves security

+A RSKIP can include more than one purpose term

 ## RSKIP purpose complexity

-It is also necessary to describe the complexity of the improvement with the following levels
+Describes the complexity of the improvement with one of the following levels

 * **1** - Minimal
 * **2** - Medium
 * **3** - High

-## RSKIP Work Flow
+## RSKIP Workflow

-The RSKIP repository Collaborators change the RSKIPs status.
-Please send all RSKIP-related email to the RSKIP Editors, which is listed under RSKIP Editors below.
-Also see RSKIP Editor Responsibilities & Workflow.
+The RSKIP repository Editors change the RSKIPs status.
+Please publish all RSKIP-related in the forum and tag the RSKIP Editors, which is listed under RSKIP Editors below.
+Also, see RSKIP Editor Responsibilities & Workflow.

 The RSKIP process begins with a new idea for RSK.
 It is highly recommended that a single RSKIP contain a single key proposal or new idea.
 The more focused the RSKIP, the more successful it tends to be.
-A change to one client doesn't require an RSKIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.
-The RSKIP editor reserves the right to reject RSKIP proposals if they appear too unfocused or too broad.
-If in doubt, split your RSKIP into several well-focused ones.
+A change to one client doesn't require a RSKIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.
+The RSKIP editors reserve the right to reject RSKIP proposals if they appear too unfocused or too broad.
+When in doubt, split your RSKIP into several well-focused ones.

+### RSKIP Workflow

 Each RSKIP must have a champion -- someone who writes the RSKIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
-The RSKIP champion (a.k.a.
-Author) should first attempt to ascertain whether the idea is RSKIP-able.
+The RSKIP champion should first attempt to ascertain whether the idea is RSKIP-able.

-Vetting an idea publicly before going as far as writing an RSKIP is meant to save the potential author time.
-Asking the RSK community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions.
-It also helps to make sure the idea is applicable to the entire community and not just the author.
-Just because an idea sounds good to the author does not mean it will work for most people in most areas where RSK is used.
-Examples of appropriate public forums to gauge interest around your RSKIP include [the RSK subreddit], [the Issues section of this repository], and [one of the RSK Gitter chat rooms].
+Vetting an idea publicly before going as far as writing a RSKIP is meant to save the potential author time.
+Asking the RSK community first if an idea is original, helps to prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions.
+It also helps to make sure the idea applies to the entire community and not just the author.
+It is highly recommended to open a discussion thread on the [RSK Research and Innovation Forum] within the RSKIP category.
+Another appropriate public channel to gauge interest around your RSKIP could be on [the Issues section of this repository].

+Reviewers and commenters are expected to provide thoughtful and actionable feedback.
+Summary rejections without justification are unhelpful.
+When possible, reviewers should point out possible paths the authors can take which could lead to eventual acceptance.
+Responses should be posted in the same channel as the proposal or in others with similar exposure.

-Once the champion has asked the RSK community whether an idea has any chance of acceptance a draft RSKIP should be presented as a [pull request].
+Once the champion has asked the RSK community whether an idea has any chance of acceptance a draft RSKIP should be presented as a [pull request] (PR).
 This gives the author a chance to continuously edit the draft RSKIP for proper formatting and quality.
-This also allows for further public comment and the author of the RSKIP to address concerns about the proposal.
+This also allows for further public comments and the author of the RSKIP to address the proposal’s concerns.

-If the RSKIP editor approves, the issuer of the RSKIP must assign the PR number to the RSKIP, renaming it.
-Then label it as Standards Track, Informational, or Process, give it status "Draft", in addition the editor will put what level the RSKIP has and what kind of improvement is, and then add it to the git repository.
-The RSKIP editor will not unreasonably deny a RSKIP.
-Reasons for denying RSKIP status include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the RSK philosophy.
+If RSKIP editors approve, the issuer of the RSKIP must assign the PR number to the RSKIP, renaming it.
+Then label it as Standard Track, Informational, or Process, and give it the status "Draft".
+The editors will put what complexity level the RSKIP has, what kind of improvement it is, and then add it to the main git repository.
+The RSKIP editors will not deny RSKIP status without reason.
+Reasons for denying RSKIP status include duplication of effort, being technically unsound, not providing proper motivation, or addressing backward compatibility.

 The RSKIP author may update the Draft as necessary in the git repository.
 Updates to drafts may also be submitted by the author as pull requests.

 Standards Track RSKIPs consist of three parts, a design document, implementation, and finally if warranted an update to the formal specification.
 The RSKIP should be reviewed and accepted before an implementation is begun, unless a reference implementation will aid people in studying the RSKIP.

+Standards Track RSKIPs consist of three parts, a design document, implementation, and finally (if warranted) an update to the formal specification.
+The RSKIP should be reviewed and accepted before the implementation begins unless a reference implementation will aid people in studying the RSKIP.

-Standards Track RSKIPs must include an implementation -- in the form of code, a patch, or a URL to same -- before it can be considered Actived or Pending Fork.
+Standards Track RSKIPs must include an implementation -- in the form of code, a patch, or an URL to the same -- before it can be considered an Accepted or Pending Fork.

-RSKIP authors are responsible for collecting community feedback on a RSKIP before submitting it for review.
-However, wherever possible, long open-ended discussions on public mailing lists should be avoided.
-Strategies to keep the discussions efficient include: setting up a separate SIG mailing list for the topic, having the RSKIP author accept private comments in the early design phases, setting up a wiki page or git repository, etc. RSKIP authors should use their discretion here.

 For a RSKIP to be "Accepted" it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.
 Once a RSKIP has been Accepted, the implementations must be completed.
-When the implementation is complete and accepted by the community, the status will be changed to “Pending Fork” if it is neccesary a hard or soft fork, and Actived if not.
+When the implementation is completed and accepted by the community, the status will be changed to “Pending Fork'' if necessary for a hard or soft fork, and Active if not.

-A RSKIP can also be assigned status “Deferred”.
-The RSKIP author or editor can assign the RSKIP this status when no progress is being made on the RSKIP.
-Once an RSKIP is deferred, the RSKIP editor can re-assign it to draft status.
-An RSKIP that is not being considered for immediate adoption in the reference client.
-May be reconsidered in the future for a subsequent release of the reference client.
+A RSKIP can also be assigned the status “Deferred”.
+The RSKIP's author or editor can assign the RSKIP this status when no progress is being made on it.
+Once a RSKIP is deferred, its editor can re-assign it to have “Draft” status.
+An RSKIP that is not being considered for immediate adoption in the reference client may be reconsidered in the future for a subsequent release of the reference client.

 An RSKIP can also be “Rejected”.
-Perhaps after all is said and done it was not a good idea.
+Perhaps, after all, it was not a good idea.
 It is still important to have a record of this fact.

 RSKIPs can also be superseded by a different RSKIP, rendering the original obsolete.

 The possible paths of the status of RSKIPs are as follows:

 <p align="center">
   <img width="800" height="300" src="./RSKIProcess.png">